Track mileage automatically

 - Purpose

 You should also log your total mileage for the year; read your odometer at the start and the end of the year.
-A mileage tracking app could be a handy tool for logging, record-keeping, and reporting of all your business driving more swiftly and accurately.
+A mileage tracking app could be a handy tool for logging, record-keeping, and reporting all your business driving more swiftly and accurately.

 For the actual expenses method